How to Preorder the Samsung Galaxy Watch 5 and Watch 5 Pro

 How to preorder the Galaxy Watch 5

-You can get $125 trade-in credit and a free Wireless Duo Charger.
+Get $125 trade-in credit and a free Wireless Duo Charger with your preorder.

 How to preorder the Galaxy Watch 5 Pro

-You can get $125 trade-in credit and a free Wireless Duo Charger.
+Get $125 trade-in credit and a free Wireless Duo Charger with your preorder.